-Sharing: Something That Makes You Smile
+Sharing: Around-the-Circle (Something That Makes You Smile)

 Have students think of something that makes them smile just to think about it.
 Start with your own example.
 Give students time to think and show they're ready with a thumbs up.
-Share around the circle or the room with teacher direction.
+Share around the circle or around the room with your direction.

-After sharing, connect the rule-making process with students' feelings.
-The goal would be to have the warm, happy feeling that they shared.
-Classroom rules will help guide them to have that feeling for themselves and others.
+After sharing, connect the rule-making process with our feelings.
+Our goal would be to have the warm happy feeling we shared.
+Our rules will help guide us to have that feeling for ourselves and others.